couchbaselabs/dcp-documentation/upr-session.md

 (1) The Application will send an Open Connection message to the Producer in order to create the initial connection and assign that connection a name.
 The connection name can be used for stat monitoring and other control messages during the lifetime of the connection.
 If a connection already exists on the Producer with the same name then that connection is closed and a new one is opened for the Application.

 (2) The Producer will respond with a message containing a Connection UUID.
 This UUID is only needed if the Application needs to send a "Close Connection" control message to the Producer.
-For Application implmentations this UUID can be ignored.
+For Application implementations this UUID can be ignored.

 #####Starting the Stream